-Continuing to describe the case, the physician noted that, unlike in a typical D&C, the patient "bleeds from everywhere."
-Miraculously, the patient did not die.
-But even after this harrowing experience, the patient expressed fear that she has broken the law by ending her pregnancy.
-The physician recounted, "She asks me: could she or I go to jail for this?
-Or did this count as life threatening yet?"
 In several narratives of patients with PPROM, the patient traveled to another state where abortion care was still legal because their local hospital and/or physician declined to provide them with a D&E or induction termination.
 In some cases, the patient arranged care themselves, while in other cases the patient's medical team in the state with a ban advised them to travel to another state and even connected them with an out-of-state provider.
+Physicians noted in several narratives that out-of-state care was more expensive for patients since they were insured in their home state but would have to pay out of pocket in another state.
 Having to travel resulted in delays in obtaining care as long as several weeks.
 In one narrative, during this delay, the patient developed an infection requiring hospitalization.

 One physician in a state where abortion was legal described their experience receiving a patient with PPROM at 18-20 weeks of pregnancy who was referred from a state with an abortion ban.
-The patient had a complicated medical history and, although she desired a termination, the team caring for her in the state with the abortion ban was unable to perform the procedure because the fetus had cardiac activity.
+The patient had a complicated medical history and, although she desired a termination, the team caring for her in her home state was unable to perform the procedure because the fetus had cardiac activity.

 The physician who accepted the referral wrote: